How to save on your energy bill

-But you'll often get a substantial discount for managing your account this way, and you can still call customer services if you have a problem and would like to speak to someone.
+Many companies offer a discount for managing your account this way, and you can still call customer services if you have a problem and would like to speak to someone.

 Fixed-price energy tariffs

-Fixed-price tariffs guarantee the price you pay for your energy for a set period of time, and may give peace of mind if you're worried about possible future price rises.
+Fixed-price tariffs guarantee the price you pay for each unit of energy you use for a set period of time, and may give peace of mind if you're worried about possible future price rises.

 It is estimated that around two thirds (66%) of households are on a standard tariff for their energy.

-Our analysis of energy tariffs has found that customers of the Big Six energy companies who are on a standard tariff could save up to £250 by switching to the cheapest deal on the market.
+Our analysis of energy tariffs has found that customers of the Big Six energy companies who are on a standard tariff could save more than £300 in a year by switching to the cheapest deal on the market.
 So if you’re on a standard tariff and you want to save money, it's time to switch.

 Use our independent switching site, Which?
 Switch, to find the cheapest energy deal.

 Off-peak electricity tariffs

 Off-peak electricity tariffs, such as Economy 7 and Economy 10, are best suited to people who can use more than 60% of their electricity late at night, such as those who heat their homes using storage heaters.